 In people who have an eye disease called diabetic retinopathy, exudates form in the retina of the eye.

 Scheld MW.
-Introduction to microbial disease.
+Introduction to microbial disease: host-pathogen interactions.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 277.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 277.